UIUCLearningLanguageLab/Humans/readme_project_description.md

 component of the word semantics.

 Also in W1, we have design to differentiate the agents by what they eat: humans eat herbivores, fruits and nuts, carnivores eat herbivores, and herbivores eat plants.
-The agent-paitent syntagmatic relations, although not included in the table above, also contributes to the world semantics, and would also be featured as distributional patterns in the corresponding corpora.
+The agent-patient syntagmatic relations, although not included in the table above, also contributes to the world semantics, and would also be featured as distributional patterns in the corresponding corpora.